ferioliste/randNystrom/README.md

 This repository contains an implementation of the Randomized Nyström Algorithm using MPI.

 The code was developed for the course "HPC for numerical methods and data analysis" at EPFL in the academic year 2023-2024, fall semester.

-The project will be included in the directory.
+Check out the final report here: [`ferioli_koiner_project2.pdf`](./ferioli_koiner_project2.pdf).

 ## Authors
 - Stefano Ferioli ([@ferioliste](https://github.com/ferioliste))